wishhhmaster/CoinTNet/README.md

 ### Introduction

 CoinT.Net is a basic trading application for bitcoins and other altcoins, which enables users to:
-- visualise ticker/candles from exchanges (Bitstamp and BTC-e for now), with basic indicators (MA, EMA)
+- visualise ticker/candles from exchanges (Bitstamp, BTC-e and Cryptsy for now), with basic indicators (MA, EMA)
 - send buy/sell orders to these exchanges for multiple currencies
 - visualise the order book
 - back test trading strategies (EMA crossing and MACD for now)